bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

      **Details**

-  If you use mysql as system database or as external database then you may have configured :code:`com.mysql.jdbc.Driver` as driver.
+  If you use MySQL as your system database or as an external database then you may have configured :code:`com.mysql.jdbc.Driver` as the driver.
 MySQL has deprecated this driver and you should change it to :code:`com.mysql.cj.jdbc.Driver`.
 The old driver still works.